Signed review packets for consequential claims

 • Claiming checks passed that were never run

-• Transparency log -- external append-only timestamp anchor (assay-ledger)
+• Transparency log -- external append-only anchor (assay-ledger)

 • External timestamping (RFC 3161) -- proves "before this date"